-Thus, taken together the potential for additional fiscal space through rationalisation of non-merit subsidies, reduction of tax exemptions and concessions and greater efficiency in public spending is an enormous 12.2% of GDP.
-Even this is a lower bound estimate, as we have not included in it the tax concessions and exemptions or excess appropriations of state governments.
-But, it would be unrealistic to assume that this entire additional fiscal space could actually be released.
-Perhaps, it may not even be desirable in case of some tax concessions.
-Let us assume, conservatively, that if the government could commit itself to a bold programme of deep fiscal reforms, it could free up only about half of this potential extra fiscal space.
-Even that would amount to over 6% of GDP or close to the entire fiscal deficit of the central and state governments taken together.
+Thus, taken together the potential for additional fiscal space through rationalization of non-merit subsidies, reduction of tax exemptions and concessions and greater efficiency in public spending is an enormous 12.2% of GDP.
+Even this is a lower bound estimate as we have not included in it the tax concessions and exemptions or excess appropriations of state governments.
+But it would be unrealistic to assume that this entire additional fiscal space could actually be released, perhaps it may not even be desirable in case of some tax concessions.
+Let us assume, conservatively, that if the government could commit itself to a bold program of deep fiscal reforms it could free up only about half of this potential extra fiscal space.
+Even that would amount to over 6% of GDP or close to the entire fiscal deficit of the central and state governments taken together!

-It should be emphasised that all the three components discussed above are savings of revenue leakage in the form of flows and not stocks.
-They are not a one-time provision of fiscal space as, for example, is the case with the sale of public sector terms of infant mortality as well as life expectancy (dashed lines in Figures 6a and 6b).
+It should be emphasized that all the three components discussed above are savings of revenue leakage in the form of flows not stocks.
+They are not a one-time provision of fiscal space as, for example, with the sale of public sector equity.

-equity.
 Instead, they free up a permanent flow of additional fiscal space.
-It is important to emphasise this because only such a fiscal space can be used to finance additional expenditures, which are in the nature of recurring, long-term expenditure commitments without causing any additional fiscal stress.
+It is important to emphasize this because only such fiscal space can be used to finance additional expenditures which are in the nature of recurring, long term, expenditure commitments without causing any additional fiscal stress.

-The question now arises: How best can this extra fiscal space be used to quickly step up demand in the macroeconomic system, thereby reviving India's faltering growth?
+The question now arises, how best can this extra fiscal space be used to quickly step up demand in the macroeconomic system, thereby reviving India's faltering growth?

-As explained earlier, such a programme should aim to quickly put more money in the hands of consumers, especially poor consumers with a high marginal propensity to consume, and revive growth in the short run.
+As explained earlier, such a program should aim to quickly put more money in the hands of consumers, especially poor consumers with a high marginal propensity to consume, and revive growth in the short run.
 This would buy time for the effects of more demanding structural reforms to kick in and sustain growth over the long term.
 The expenditure package of such an inclusive growth revival strategy would have three main components:

-(i) An income support programme.
-Ghatak and Muralidharan (2019) have made a compelling case for extending the PM-KISAN programme to all citizens without any targeting.
-They have estimated that such an expansion, which they call the Inclusive Growth Dividend (IGC), at the rate of ₹6,000 per head per year, would cost about 1% of gdp.
-Doubling the IGC income support to ₹12,000 per year, or ₹1,000 per month, would raise the cost of the programme to 2% of GDP.
+(i) An income support program.
+Ghatak and Muralidharan (2019) have made a compelling case for extending the PM- Kisan program to all citizens without any targeting.
+They have estimated that such an expansion which they call the Inclusive Growth Dividend (IGC), at the rate of Rs.
+6000/- per head per year, would cost about 1% of GDP.
+Doubling the IGC income support to Rs.
+12,000/- per year, or Rs.
+1000/- per month, would raise the cost of the program to 2% of GDP.
 Earmarked at that level, the assistance per head would grow in proportion to GDP without any additional fiscal pressure.
-Note that this would be in addition to any existing income support programmes for specific target groups such as MGNREGA, scholarships, old age pensions, etc, and not a substitute for them.
+Note that this would be in addition to any existing income support programs for specific target groups such as MNREGA, scholarships, old age pensions, etc. and not a substitute for them.
 Further, it may be considered unpalatable in principle or politically inappropriate for such support to be made available for the rich, however insignificant it may be fiscally.
-In that case, instead of a positively targeted inclusion list, with all its challenges of identification, leakage, etc, it would be better to have a transparent negative exclusion list that cannot be easily manipulated, that is, exclude all income taxpayers.
+In that case, instead of a positively targeted inclusion list, with all its challenges of identification, leakage, etc., it would be better to have a transparent negative exclusion list that cannot be easily manipulated, i.e., exclude all income tax payers.